 A formal ontology is about “being”.
-It describes classes of individual items, properties and logical rules constraining their combinations that approximate at a categorical level how we perceive that certain things and phenomena of reality are and behave, including our descriptions of it.
+It gives classes of individual items, properties and logical rules constraining their combinations that approximate at a categorical level how we perceive that certain things and phenomena of reality are and behave, including our descriptions of it.
 It describes “possible states of affairs”[1].
 We require that these concepts are not only conventions between humans, but also sufficiently close to reality so that valid deductions about reality can be drawn from the ontology and instances of it, obtained under theoretical, perfect conditions of observation.
 The deviations in precision and coverage (i.e. wrt exceptions) of the ontology from reality as an idealized, logical approximation should be understood and tolerable for the purpose of the respective research.
-Only things and phenomena of reality that behave close enough to the logical form of a formal ontology can usefully described by it.
+Only things and phenomena of reality that behave close enough to the logical form of a formal ontology can be usefully described by it.

-We regard knowledge as justified beliefs of propositions X of a form that make sense in “I know that X holds”.
-Besides defining the proposition X as an expression of information, a human stating “I know that X holds” must be able to relate all classes, properties and identifiers (names) in such an expression with situations and individual things of the real world.
+We regard knowledge as justified belief of proposition X of a form that makes sense in “I know that X holds”.
+Besides formulating the proposition X as an expression of information, a human stating “I know that X holds” must be able to relate all classes, properties and identifiers (names) in such an expression with situations and individual things of the real world as a correct characterization.
 Therefore only humans have knowledge.

-A knowledge base in the sense of the CRM is an information object that instantiates the formal ontology with propositions that the maintainer of the knowledge base believes, i.e., regards it as “the best of my knowledge”.
+A knowledge base in the sense of the CRM is an information object that instantiates the formal ontology with statements of propositions that the maintainer of the knowledge base believes, i.e., regards it as “the best of my knowledge”.
 There are subtle, but substantial differences between registered knowledge and reality, because it includes contradictions, alternatives and uncertainties.
-The maintainer of the knowledge base may be an individual person or a team, trusting each other and sharing the same contextual knowledge of the world (see Doerr, Meghini & Spyratos 20
+The maintainer of the knowledge base may be an individual person or a team, trusting each other and sharing the same contextual knowledge of the world (see Doerr, Meghini & Spyratos 20.
+I agree.
+As Levesque says, at the knowledge level a KB is an agent, meaning that the KB is not only a set of statements, but it also has reasoning abilities that can be used through the interface of the agent.
+This interface provides two methods: Ask (to ask questions) and Tell (to tell statements).

 The maintainer of the knowledge base is its ultimate provenance, providing (or not) trust in the care and honesty of the described propositions.
 The maintainer should not appear in the knowledge base as propositions of provenance, but be described as metadata about the knowledge base as a whole, exactly as we do not repeat the author of a book in each phrase.
+The two things are compatible, in the sense that the provenance info is part of the metadata.

 The knowledge may be direct or indirect: